The SeaQuest Spectrometer at Fermilab: Muon Identification

 \section{Muon Identification}

 Muon identification at SeaQuest is accomplished with station 4, which is located downstream of a 1 m thick iron wall.
 Like the other stations, this station contains both triggering hodoscopes (which were described in Sec.~\ref{sec:hodo}) and tracking detectors.
 The station 4 tracking detectors consist of 4 layers of proportional tube planes.
-Each plane is made of 9 proportional tube modules, with each module assembled from 16 proportional tubes, each \unit[12]{ft} long with a \unit[2]{in} diameter, staggered to form two sub-layers.
+Each plane is made of 9 proportional tube modules, with each module assembled from 16 proportional tubes, each \unit[12]{ft} (\unit[3.66]{m}) \footnote{English units are indicate that the fabrication was specified in English units.
+(Metric units are provided for convenience as well.)} long with a \unit[2]{in} (\unit[5.08]{cm}) diameter, staggered to form two sub-layers.
 The proportional tubes are oriented along the horizontal (vertical) direction to provide precision measurements in the y(x)-coordinate in the first and fourth (second and third) planes, as shown in Fig.~\ref{fig:proptube:view}.
-The wall thickness of each tube is \unit[1/16]{in}.
+The wall thickness of each tube is \unit[1/16]{in} (\unit[0.16]{cm}).
 The central anode wire is a gold-plated \unit[20]{$\mu$m} diameter tungsten wire.
 The proportional tubes used the same gas mixture as the drift chambers.
 The proportional tubes modules were originally developed for a Homeland Security project at Los Alamos National Laboratory that used cosmic ray muon radiography imaging~\cite{HomeLandSecurity}.

 A typical high energy muon traverses two proportional tubes in each plane and induces hit signals on two anode wires.
 Groups of 16 proportional tube anodes are read out independently through Nanometric Systems N-277 16-channel Amplifier/Discriminator cards with a common threshold preset externally\footnote{Nanometric Systems Inc., Oak Park, IL.
 The N-277 data sheet is available at \url{https://hallcweb.jlab.org/experiments/hks/datasheets/nanometric.pdf}.}.